Common questions about VMware to Azure replication

 Yes.
 Download MySQL and place it in the C:\Temp\ASRSetup folder.
 Then, install it manually.
-When you set up the configuration server VM and accept the terms, MySQL will be listed as Already installed in Download and install.
+When you set up the configuration server VM and accept the terms, MySQL is listed as Already installed in Download and install.

 Can I avoid downloading MySQL but let Site Recovery install it?

 Yes.
 Download the MySQL installer and place it in the C:\Temp\ASRSetup folder.
 When you set up the configuration server VM, accept the terms and select Download and install.
-The portal will use the installer that you added to install MySQL.
+The portal uses the installer that you added to install MySQL.

 Can I use the configuration server VM for anything else?